 2. Credibility is king.

 Media effects specialists have studied credibility as a concept for decades, and learned that marketers, particularly in the execution of traditional advertising, start with a credibility gap.
 That gap is the biggest potential blind spot in brand journalism.
 Closing the gap involves a tightrope walk of solid journalism, careful sourcing (avoid using brand ambassadors simply as testimonial props), narrative-focused design principles and targeted circulation.
 In other words, it’s hard.
-But the results can be stunningly effective in key ROI metrics like lead generation/nurturing, brand awareness and involvement, and the all-important credibility, as long as you…
+But the results can be stunningly effective in key KPIs like lead generation/nurturing, brand awareness and involvement, engagement, and the all-important credibility, as long as you…

 3. Clearly and honestly connect your content to your brand.